NikolaZizic/2-layered-Data-Science-Project-Object-Detection-with-OpenCV-and-Tensorflow/README.md

 ```
 ## Installation

-The Code is written in Python 3.8.5 .
+The code is written in Python 3.8.5 .
 If you don't have Python installed you can find it [here](https://www.python.org/downloads/).
 If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.

 <div id='face-detection'/>
 ## Part 1: Face detection with OpenCV